Family on the Camino: Onward, Backward by Bennett Voyles

 5. In your own words, why would our audience enjoy your book?

-First, if you’re curious about what it’s like for a not very athletic and not at all religious family to go on a long-distance adventure, I think Onward, Backward! will give you a relatively accurate picture of one lucky family’s experience.
+First, if you’re curious about what it’s like for a not-very-athletic and not-at-all-religious family to go on a long-distance adventure, I think Onward, Backward!
+Will give you a relatively accurate picture of one lucky family’s experience.

 Camino de Santiago Routes

-If you would like to talk to us about bringing your Family on the Camino, we have our brand new Camino for Families packages which you should check out!
+If you would like to talk to us about bringing your Family on the Camino, we have our brand new Camino for Families packages, which you should check out!
 Let us know if you have any questions by contacting us on the form below:

 contact-us-button-2017